-We are deeply moved by the many messages we receive from participants whose lives have been touched by our programme.
-One participant, who lost both parents in the genocide, shared these heartfelt words:
+We are continually moved by the many messages we receive from participants whose lives have been touched by our counselling programme.
+One participant, who lost both parents in the genocide, shared:

 After the counsellors listened to me and helped me, I felt relieved of the heavy burden I was carrying… In the group, I found friends, like siblings, who visit me and support me.
 I feel like I’ve gained a wonderful family because we share so much together.